foundry-vtt-community/wiki.js/development/guides/Code-snippets-for-beginners/How-Foundry-VTT-works.md

 A simple web page ist just a structured list of HTML elements.

-The HTML DOM object on the other hand includes different kind ob elements = Objects.
+The HTML DOM object on the other hand includes several different kinds of elements = Objects.

 HTML DOM = Document Object Model.